 This blending and influence resulted in a distinctive language that captured the region’s vast cultural variety.

 The Iranian influence has one of the most notable impacts on Urdu vocabulary.
-Persian was the official language, at the time of the Mughal Empire.
-Therefore a lot of words from the Persian vocabulary and literary forms can be found in Urdu.
+Persian was the official language at the time of the Mughal Empire.
+Therefore, many words from the Persian vocabulary and literary forms can be found in Urdu.

 With this addition, Urdu gained a lyrical allure.